Detained software guru McAfee hospitalized in Guatemala

 On the large Belizean island of Ambergris Caye, where McAfee has lived for about four years, residents and neighbors say he is eccentric and at times unstable.
 He was seen to travel with armed bodyguards, sporting a pistol tucked into his belt.

 The predicament of the former Lockheed systems consultant is a far cry from his heyday in the late 1980s, when he started McAfee Associates.
-McAfee has no relationship now with the company, which was sold to Intel Corp.
+McAfee has no relationship now with the company, which was sold to Intel Corp (INTC.O).

 McAfee was previously charged in Belize with possession of illegal firearms, and police had raided his property on suspicions that he was running a lab to produce illegal synthetic narcotics.
 He says he has not taken drugs since 1983.